lfsegoro/radiusapp/README.md

 You can test using ntradping or directly from a NAS like mikrotik.

-If you need :
-- custom freeradius configuration
-- more polished UI

 Detailed note:
 - username and password user testing, 1 entry in 'radcheck' table.